nicbou/timeline-old/README.md

 API URL: `/api/backup/rsyncsources`

-A remote machine that will be backed up with rsync.
+This is the best way to turn a set of files into a set of Entries.

+It uses rsync to synchronise files from a local or remote filesystem.
+The files in the backup are then turned into Entries.

 When you create the source, you must supply a password.
-This will be used to copy SSH keys. the password will not be stored.
+This will be used to copy SSH keys.
+The password is never stored.

 **Required fields:**

-* `host`: hostname of the remote machine (e.g. "home.nicolasbouliane.com")
+* `host`: hostname of the remote machine (e.g. "home.nicolasbouliane.com" or "localhost")
 * `port`: SSH port on the remote machine (e.g. "22")
 * `user`: SSH user on the remote machine (e.g. "backups")
 * `path`: the path to backup on the remote machine (e.g. "/home/backups")
 * `key`: a unique name for this backup (e.g. "home-server")
+* `max_backups`: how many backup versions to keep.
+If null, old backups are never deleted.
+If "1", only the latest backup is kept.

 The backups are incremental.
 If you don't change any files, you can run a backup 100 times, and it won't use any extra bandwidth or disk space.
+You can limit how many old backup versions to keep with the `max_backup` option.

 To exclude files from a backup, create `.rsyncignore` files on the source machine.
 The files listed in that file will not be backed up.
 It's a bit like a `.gitignore` file.